kaede0902/reports/seminar/oilHistory/README.md

 made `tank`.
 Diesel engine update submrine.
 Cousuming Peek was 1918.
 This `Oil Wave` brought Allies win. `Blood of the earth ` for win.

+### After WWII
+America stayed the leader of the world.
+Production ability is always over demand, price is dropping.
+By geological observation and analize, and identification century of the hole digged, especially earth physics, digging technology proceeded, safer and faster.
+New system Proportional distribution stabled oil price.

+### WWII
+Japan and Germany suffered from lacking oil.
+In 1994, America take Pacific Ocean back again, so Japanse oil was almost 0 at end of the war.
+However allies had enough oil.
+France and UK stored enough oil, and managed well, America boost oil prodcution.

 ## words
 gas == rock oil == petroleum == crude oil